-Take a chance while users are at the top of their interest and start a conversation, literally speaking.
+Take a chance while users are most interested and start a conversation.
 Take a look at the example from FREY.
 A subscriber received an automated welcome email which feels like a personal message thanks to its simple real-life text and lack of images which would probably give this email more of a promotional look.
-It ends up with a question stimulating to send a response and continue the dialogue.
+It ends up with a question stimulating a subscriber to send a response and continue the dialogue.

-Another option is to greet new subscribers with a present, like Buttermilk did, offering a 10% off the first order.
+Another option is to greet new subscribers with a present, like Buttermilk did, offering 10% off their first order.
 The copy looks very friendly, namely due to the “welcome to the family” line, which brings the brand closer to their audience.

 Welcome emails don’t have to be short.
 It’s your moment to shine, so use it wisely and showcase your best products or things you are proud of.

 The Sill, for example, send a welcome email packed with valuable content.
-They start with a short text explaining their philosophy while also talking about guarantees and benefits they offer to customers.
-Then goes the information about the collection of best sellers, description of the company’s benefits and promo of their master classes.
-Even though the brand’s benefits have been mentioned a lot throughout this email, it doesn’t sound too promotional — sooner very informative for new subscribers.
+They start with a short text explaining their philosophy while also talking about the guarantees and benefits they offer to customers.
+Then gives information about the collection of best sellers, description of the company’s benefits and promo of their master classes.
+Even though the brand’s benefits have been mentioned a lot throughout this email, it doesn’t sound too promotional — rather very informative for new subscribers.

 Milestone and holiday emails for startups

-Create a calendar of holidays and personal milestones you can somehow link with your products and don’t miss a chance to surprise your audience with something new.
-For instance, The Sill decided to turn to the National Cat Day to promote their pet-friendly plants — a tricky and smart solution, isn’t it?
+Create a calendar of holiday and personal milestones you can somehow link with your products and don’t miss a chance to surprise your audience with something new.
+For instance, The Sill decided to use National Cat Day to promote their pet-friendly plants — a clever solution, isn’t it?

 Content email for startups

-If your startup has a blog, you’d rather promote it through email to get more readers and raise brand awareness.
+If your startup has a blog, you should promote it through email to get more readers and raise brand awareness.
 Send out fresh and most popular articles or compile digests packed with interesting content.

 Here’s an example from And Comfort.
 From time to time, they promote particular articles from the am:pm blog with a detailed intro, supporting photo, and a distinct title for each entry.

-Contest is another idea for your content email.
-It can help you improve engagement or even awaken some sleeping subscribers.
-Focus on the value of the prize, use bright attention-grabbing design, and explain how and what users can win.
+A contest is another great idea for your content email.
+It can help you improve engagement or even wake up some sleeping subscribers.
+Focus on the value of the prize, use a bright attention-grabbing design, and explain how and what users can win.

 For example, FREY held a contest with a huge prize — a trip to Los Angeles.
-They provided a detailed explanation of what the package includes so that people wouldn’t have wrong expectations and could know exactly why they were going to participate in it.
+They provided a detailed explanation of what the package includes so that people won’t have incorrect expectations and know exactly what they were going to participate in it.